marystirling/Autonomous-Vehicles-ACC-Project/ISSUES.md

 and decelerates back to a safe speed such that time-gap is approximately 0.

 This is a new approach to this problem, rather than using the analytically solved equation or the temporary piecewise solution.

+MATLAB has an integrated function interpn, with arg pchip that yields an interpolating polynomial.